leob/ionic-quickstarter/README.md

 ionic serve -l -c
 </pre>

-In some cases, the addition of "-l" in itself is already enough to fix the problem.
+In some cases, the addition of "-l" in itself seems to be already enough to fix the problem (not sure about this).

 However if the problem remains, then look at the messages in your console (terminal) window, which were enabled through the "-c" argument.
 Normally you should see an error message/stacktrace in the terminal/console which should tell you what is going wrong.

+Another cause for the above error seems to be the "libsass bindings not found" error which was discussed above, If that is the case you will see it showing up in the console and you can try one of the solutions described above.

 ### Some notes on usage